top of page

 Maybe it’s just grace experienced as the quiet motion of love through hard things.
 It’s what carries us through ordinary days, turns endurance into devotion, and transforms patience into presence.
 It’s what keeps us showing up, adjusting, creating, and believing.

-It’s how we keep walking together through limits and surprises, through the ordinary and the sacred.
+It’s one way we keep walking together through limits and surprises, through the ordinary and the sacred.

-It’s how love lives: day by day, moment by moment, step by step.
+It’s one of the ways love lives: day by day, moment by moment, step by step.

 Comments